Skip to main content

 Your Child Guidance team can conduct screenings, assessments/evaluation on children from birth to age 13.

 Don’t wait, screen now.
-Did you know the first 5 years are most important for brain development?
+Did you know the first 5 years are the most important for brain development?
 Do you have questions about your child’s development?
 Are they meeting their developmental milestones?
-Should he be walking?
-Should she be talking?
-Questions about behavior?
+Should they be walking?
+Should they be talking?
+Do you have questions about behavior?
 Schedule a developmental screening with a specialist today.

-A developmental screening is a way for your Child Guidance team to gain a very general idea of a child’s progress in each of the five areas of development: language, cognitive, gross motor, fine motor and personal/social skills.
-It is not an IQ test.
-A screening is not diagnostic.
-Rather, the parent questionnaires will give information about the need for further testing and services or continued surveillance of your child’s development and social/emotional progress.
-Screening appointments are an introduction to Child Guidance services.
-At the first appointment, parents will have an opportunity to ask specialists questions, discuss concerns and receive information about upcoming stages.
+A developmental screening is a way for your Child Guidance team to gain a general idea of a child’s progress in each of the five areas of development: language, cognitive, gross motor, fine motor and personal/social skills.
+A developmental screening is not an IQ test and is not capabale of diagnosing a child with developmental delay or disorder.
+The parent questionnaires will give information about the need for further testing and services or continued monitoring of your child’s development and social/emotional progress.
+Screening appointments provide an introduction to Child Guidance services and give parents the opportunity to ask questions, discuss concerns, and receive additional information about how to help their children reach their developmental milestones.

-Specialists will then invite parents and child(ren) to come back every few months for ongoing progress reports and to support families in each stage of early childhood.
-Families will also be referred for any other appropriate services or resources they might be interested in pursuing.
+Specialists will invite parents and child(ren) to come back every few months for ongoing progress reports and to support families in each stage of early childhood.
+Families will also be referred for any other appropriate services or resources as necessary or requested.

 Contact your local Child Guidance program to schedule a screening today.

 What is Autism Spectrum Disorder?
-Autism Spectrum Disorder (ASD) is a developmental disability that can cause significant social, communication and behavioral challenges.
-Often, there is nothing about appearance that sets people with ASD apart from others, but people with ASD may communicate, interact, behave and learn in ways that are different from most other people.
-Learning, thinking and problem-solving abilities of people with ASD can range from gifted to severely challenged.
-People with ASD have varying needs for help in their daily lives.
+Autism Spectrum Disorder (ASD) is a developmental disability that that is typified by deficits in social communication, as well as restricted and repetitive patterns of behavior.
+People with ASD may communicate, interact, behave and learn in ways that are different from most other people.
+The symptoms of autism, and the type and amount of supports needed, can vary greatly from one person with autism to another.
 They might repeat certain behaviors and might resist change in their daily activities.
-Many people with ASD also have different ways of learning, paying attention or reacting to things.
-Signs of ASD begin during early childhood, and the condition is typically lifelong.
+Signs of ASD begin during early childhood, and the condition persists throughout the lifespan.

 Otoacoustic emissions (OAE) screening measures sound waves produced in a child's inner ear.
 A tiny probe is placed just inside the ear canal, where it measures the ear's response (echo) when clicks or tones are played in the child's ears.
 This test can be used for newborns, but also works for older children.
 Children may be awake, but must be quiet and still.

-You might wonder about the need for formal screening, since your infant may startle, blink or turn their head in response to different sounds.
+• You might wonder about the need for formal screening, since your infant may startle, blink or turn their head in response to different sounds.
 Many newborns react this way but still have trouble hearing well enough to learn spoken language.
-Because your child learns to speak by listening and processing what they hear, hearing concerns that go undetected can affect the early learning and language development that lays a foundation for success in school and life.
+Your child learns to speak by listening and processing what they hear.
+Hearing concerns that go undetected can affect the early learning and language development that lays a foundation for success in school and throughout life.

-If your baby's screening test falls outside the typical range, a repeat screen may be recommended.
-If the repeat screen shows concerns, follow-up testing with a hearing professional should be done as soon as possible—but no later than 3 months of age.
+• If your baby's screening test falls outside the typical range, a repeat screen may be recommended.
+If the repeat screen shows concerns, follow-up testing with a hearing professional should be done as soon as possible.

 Common causes of childhood hearing changes include: